VQAssessment/ExplainableVQA/README.md

-# ExplainableVQA
-[Official repository] for "Large-scale Subjective and Objective Studies on Explaining In-the-wild Video Quality"
+# Maxwell Database for Explainable Quality Evaluation for In-the-wild Videos